 – Details of a series the book is a part of or of the conference the book is related to

-When referring to a particular page in the book indicate the page number in parenthesis, e.g.: (51).
-If the book is a collection of articles or papers written by different authors do not get lost in detailing each author and chapter.
+– When referring to a particular page in the book indicate the page number in parenthesis, (e.g., p.
+51).
+If the book is a collection of articles or papers written by different authors, do not get lost in detailing each author and chapter.
 Instead evaluate the main themes of the book and the unifying or diverging perspectives present.

-Double space your writing, use Times New Romans, 12 point font, and a 1-inch margin all around the page.
+– Double space your writing, using Times New Romans, 12 point font, and a 1-inch margin all around the page.
 Use italics instead of bold or underline, especially in bibliographic references.
-Electronic submission in Word or RTF format is preferred.
-Following the book review please include a brief biographical note that indicates your full name, title, position, institution, organization, or school (with location) where you are serving, and any information about previous experience and/or nationality if pertinent to the review.
+Electronic submission in Word format is preferred.
+Following the book review, please include a brief biographical note that indicates your full name, title, position, institution, organization, or school (with location) where you are serving, and any information about previous experience and/or nationality if pertinent to the review.
 Please include this reference even if you are a frequent reviewer writing for the journal.

-You will receive a copy of your review after it is published.
+You will receive an electronic copy of the issue in which your review is published.
 Thank you for your contribution.

 Erich Baumgartner, Editor